perlaas/simple-open-data-map/README.md

 # simple-open-data-map
 Simple web map for open data
 ## Purpose
-A simple and useful web map for open data using open standards as OGC.
-Useful as it is or as a starting point.
+A simple but still useful web map for open data using open standards as OGC.
+Useful as it is, setting configuration you need in conf.js, or as a starting point.
 Currently tested on open data from government agencies in Sweden using OCG WMTS and WMS.
 Spatial reference system SWEREF99 TM, epgs 3006.
 ## Design
 - Only client side logic.
 Exemption: server side (php) API to proxy calls to services that does not support CORS.